-Ignorance Is No Excuse For Failure In The Pursuit Of Wealth
+Ignorance Is No Excuse For Investment Failure

 - Why it’s better to be a dumb investor, rather than a smart one.